Layer 0 · Identity

 Secondary Purposes

-Optional.
-Must not conflict with or override the primary purpose.
+- 2.1.4 Secondary purposes MAY be defined, but MUST NOT conflict with or override the primary purpose.

 - To develop and maintain reusable foundations — tools, standards, and resources — that lower the barriers to starting, sustaining, and replicating regenerative communities.